Five Tips to Reduce Workers’ Comp Costs

 One of the most cost-effective ways to reduce expenses is to prevent work-related illnesses and injuries.
 Your company should be proactive in supporting safety, ergonomics, and health programs.
 Incentivize your employees to give you advice and ideas on how you can make the workplace safer and discuss ongoing issues in meetings regularly.

 The ROI of workers’ training is well proven.
-Safety awareness will be maintained constantly and the chances of accidents that can damage your property or injure a worker will be significantly reduced.
+Safety awareness will be constantly present.
+And the chances of accidents that can damage your property or injure a worker will be significantly lower.

 Report injuries instantly

 Reporting an injury as soon as it happens will ensure that you comply with all state deadlines.
 Failure to report an accident or an injury immediately can lead to long-lasting claims and higher worker compensation costs.

 Employees and supervisors need to know who to contact in the event of an injury, so it is important to create a communication policy.
 The point person responsible for reporting claims at your company must act urgently.

 This step is often not a priority by many businesses, but it’s important to remember that high workers’ compensation rates are often due to classification errors.